ZeyoYT/cloud-hosting/README.md

 bun dev
 ```

-After running the command, visit [http://localhost:3000](http://localhost:3000) in your browser to view the application.
-The development server supports hot reloading, so any changes you make to the code will automatically refresh the page.
+Visit [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+The development server supports hot reloading, so any changes you make will automatically refresh the page.

-You can begin editing the application by modifying `app/page.js`.
-The page will automatically update as you make changes, providing a seamless development experience.
+Begin editing the application by modifying `app/page.js`.
+The page will update automatically as you make changes, providing a seamless development experience.

-This project utilizes [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to optimize and load [Geist](https://vercel.com/font), a new font family from Vercel.
-This ensures that your application has a consistent and performant typography.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to optimize and load [Geist](https://vercel.com/font), ensuring consistent and performant typography.

 ## Project Structure